 Buying a flat iron including any of these types of plates is worth it for helping prevent damage.
 Let's take a look at 10 of the best irons you can buy for black hair.

 This flat iron receives rave reviews.
-With a 5-inch plate, you can straighten wider (not thicker) areas of hair, allowing you to finish the job more quickly.
-This iron heats up to a max of 450 degrees and you have your choice of plate width in 1 or 1 1/2 inches.
-With its ultra-thin makeup, this lightweight iron is perfect for women with very long and/or thick hair.
+With a five inch long plate, you can straighten wider (not thicker) areas of hair, thus allowing you to finish the job more quickly.
+This iron heats up to a max of 450 degrees, and you have your choice of plate width in 1 or 1 1/2 inches.
+With its ultra-thin body, this lightweight iron is perfect for women with very long and/or thick hair.
 You won't have to worry about your arms getting tired during your straightening session!
 Ultra-smooth titanium plates glide across the hair without snagging or pulling, and with 50 heat settings, you can get a very precise temperature.

 Another under $50 flat iron, this one is purported to work wonders on all hair types, including natural black hair.
-The temperature adjusts from 200-400 degrees and the swivel cord makes it easy to move while using this iron.
+The temperature adjusts from 140-450 degrees, and the swivel cord makes it easy to move while using this iron.
 One downside is that this one doesn't have automatic shut-off, so if you know you're not the type to always unplug your heat tools, this may not be your best option.
+(You should definitely unplug your heat tools, though, for the record.)

 One of the best known brands in high-quality styling tools, CHI offers many options in flat irons.
-This colorful pick reduces static electricity in your hair while straightening, resulting in fewer flyaways.
+This classic pick, which also comes in four colors, reduces static electricity in your hair while straightening, resulting in fewer flyaways.
 Heat settings range from 180-410 degrees, so this max temperature is suitable for most hair textures.

-Remington S5500 Digital Anti Static Ceramic Hair Straightener
+Remington, S5500 Digital Anti Static Ceramic Hair Straightener, $20

-Another affordable flat iron, the Infiniti Pro by Conair contains 1 1/2-inch plates, for women who want slightly bigger plates.
-This iron reaches a max temperature of 446, just shy of the usual high of 450.
+Another affordable flat iron, the Infiniti Pro by Conair contains 1 1/2-inch plates, in case you're someone who wants slightly bigger plates.
+This iron reaches a max temperature of 455, just over of the usual high of 450.
 Tourmaline ceramic-coated plates help to reduce heat damage via "hot spots."
 With a 15-20 second heat-up time, this is a great tool to use when you're in a hurry to start straightening.

 This iron reaches a max of 450 degrees and features 1 1/4-inch titanium plates.
 If you're familiar with Paul Mitchell products, you know the brand believes in quality.
 This is another tool featuring a digital display, so you know exactly what temperature you're applying to your tresses.